davidbliu/mesos-docker-orchestrator/README.md

 Images can be launched using launcher.py (provided in the laucher directory).
 Before images are launched, image information must be provided in config.yaml (an example is provided).
 You must specify etcd and marathon host and port addresses as well as the names of each of your services and what images they use.
-There is no need to specify which hosts/ports to put each instance on, as this will be handled by mesos (except cassandra ports those are hardcoded for now).
+There is no need to specify which hosts/ports to put each instance on, as this will be handled by mesos.
-* place configuration information in config.yaml file
+* declare configuration information in config.yaml file
   * etcd host and port
   * marathon host and port
   * each service